VEQT vs. XEQT vs. HGRO Equity ETFs

 Save, Invest and Prosper with VEQT or XEQT or HGRO

-Make sure you look at the top of my Deals page to take advantage any discount brokerage promo codes I have running with BMO.
+Make sure you look at the top of my Deals page to take advantage any discount brokerage promo codes I have running.
+I keep that page updated for all readers.